onflow/service-account/README.md

 flow version
 ```

 This should show you the latest version of the Flow CLI.
 The current flow.json and flow-staking.json require v0.37.0+.
-If you require an older version, the previous versions of flow.json and flow-staking.json are available via the commit e21ab1a via
+The latest version can be downloaded from [here](https://docs.onflow.org/flow-cli/).
+However, if you require an older version for Flow CLI, the previous versions of flow.json and flow-staking.json are available via the commit e21ab1a via

 ```git checkout e21ab1a -- flow.json flow-staking.json```